+Suddenly, Moses and Elijah appeared and began talking to Jesus.
 Peter and the others had fallen asleep and when they woke up, they saw Jesus and the other two talking.
+(Mix the paint and oil.)
 They were amazed at that wonderful sight!
-As Moses and Elijah were starting to leave, Peter said to Jesus.
-"Master, it is wonderful for us to be here!
-Let's build three shelters — one for you, one for Moses, and one for Elijah."

 You and I have many wonderful experiences in our daily walk with Jesus.
-Others should see that we have the love of Jesus in our heart by seeing his reflection our bright shining faces!
+Others can see that we have the love of Jesus in our heart by seeing his reflection shining bright in us!

-Heavenly Father, we thank you for the joy we experience in Jesus Christ.
+Dear God, we thank You for the joy we experience in Jesus Christ.
 Help us reflect that joy in our bright, shining faces.
-In Jesus' name we pray.
-Amen.
+In Jesus' name, amen.